taxicat1/documents/web-payments-value-chains/Web Payments Value Chains.md

 This value chain may also cover other payment methods such as PayPal.

 While this scenario is in many cases the ideal scenario, it is also the weakest of the value chains.
 Compared to the situation where there is a Visa Checkout button on the web page (using [this method](https://arch.developer.visa.com/vme/merchant/documents/Getting_Started_With_Visa_Checkout/Quick_Start_Tutorial.html)), there are few advantages.
 For the user, there's even a slight disadvantage, since Web Payments introduces an extra payment app selection step that was not necessary with the dedicated Visa Checkout button.
 For the Merchant, it's kind of a mix of positives and negatives, and the same for the Mediator.
-The Payment Provider has very little incentive to actively develop a payment app for Web Payments, since he has little reason to believe that this will lead to increased sales.
-On the contrary, integrating with Web Payments could in this case be seen as a threat to the Payment Provider, since it gives the user more opportunities to select other payment methods.
+The PSP has very little incentive to actively develop a payment app for Web Payments, since he has little reason to believe that this will lead to increased sales.
+On the contrary, integrating with Web Payments could in this case be seen as a threat to the PSP, since it gives the user more opportunities to select other payment methods.

 ## Conclusion